robert-strandh/SICL/README.md

 ## License
-SICL is primarily distributed under the terms of the BSD license
+SICL is primarily distributed under the terms of the BSD license.

 See [LICENSE-BSD] for more details.